 Derek Zoolander is VH1's three time male model of the year, but when Hansel wins the award instead, Zoolander's world becomes upside down.
 His friends disappear, his father is disappointed in him, and he feels that he's not good as a model anymore.
 But when evil fashion guru Mugatu hires Zoolander, he thinks his life has turned back round again, that is until he finds out that Mugatu has actually brainwashed him to kill the Prime Minister of Malaysia.
 Can Zoolander and his new friends find out how to prevent the incident before it's too late?
 Written by

-Images of the World Trade Center towers were removed before the movie's 28 September 2001 release.
+Images of the World Trade Center towers were removed before the movie's September 28, 2001 release, only 17 days after the 9/11 terrorist attacks where the towers were brought down.
 They were edited out in one shot and obscured in another.
 See more »

 And here in Malaysia, there is an almost overwhelming sense of euphoria as the newly-elected prime minister has given this nation a gift of hope promising to raise the substandard minimum wage and end child labor once and for all.
 Already considered a living saint he has become this small country's greatest hope for a thriving future in the new millennium.